 What is this miraculous elixir?
 Fernet Branca belongs to the family of bitters, or digestivos; bitter liqueurs that are enjoyed either as an aperitif before the meal or at the end of a large meal to aid in digestion.
-Although relatively unknown in this country, bitters such as Fernet Branca have long been a staple of the European dining tradition; a tradition largely alien in the U.S. where the mealtime usually consists of hoovering fast food in the car or consuming micro-waved delicacies while watching reruns of the Simpsons on TV.
+Although still not well known in this country, bitters such as Fernet Branca have long been a staple of the European dining tradition; a tradition largely alien in the U.S. where the mealtime usually consists of hoovering fast food in the car or consuming micro-waved delicacies while binge watching TV.

 Fernet Branca is produced by macerating (soaking) the secret mix of botanicals in a neutral spirits base, the equivalent of vodka.
-After distillation the young liqueur is stored for a year in large oak vats to allow the flavors to marry, and then filtered and bottled.
-The finished product weighs in at 80 proof or 40% alcohol, thus the liqueur status.
-A mint flavored version called Branca Menta was created in 1962.
+After distillation, the young liqueur is stored for a year in large oak vats to allow the flavors to marry, and then filtered and bottled.
+The finished product weighs in at 80 proof, or 40% alcohol, thus the liqueur status.
+A mint flavored version called Branca Menta was created in 1960 for legendary Italian opera soprano Maria Callas.
 It's slightly sweet and minty, but still packs the bitter quinine punch necessary to settle an upset stomach or take the edge off a hangover.

 I like my Fernet Branca served neat with a soda back or water.
-But it can also be enjoyed over ice or mixed with ginger ale or soda.
-And believe it or not, Fernet Branca and cola is far and away the most popular cocktail in Argentina.
+It can also be enjoyed over ice or mixed with ginger ale or soda.
+Believe it or not, Fernet Branca and cola is far and away the most popular cocktail in Argentina.
 Branca Menta is usually enjoyed over ice.
 Whatever your preference, try Fernet Branca and know that relief for what ails you is just a shot away.